 Nicole completed her LLB (Hons International) in 2004 and her Legal Practice Course in 2006.
 Nicole has over ten years of experience working within the field of commercial litigation and acting on behalf of various departments of the UK government as an advisor and litigator.
 Her experience includes transposing EU law into UK legislation, drafting legislation, litigating multi-party, media noteworthy commercial and other cases relating to personal injury, clinical negligence, breach of contract, restitution and judicial review.
 Nicole joined The University of Law as a Visiting Lecturer in 2018 and became a full-time Tutor in 2019.

-Rose joined ULaw as a visiting lecturer in 2019 and is now a full-time tutor teaching across the LLB, GDL, MA and LPC programmes, with interests in criminal justice and human rights.
+Rose is a Senior Tutor who teaches across the LLB, GDL, MA and LPC programmes, with interests in criminal justice and human rights.
+She is the co-module lead for LLB Criminal Law.
 Rose is soon to complete her PhD at Birmingham City University, having also completed a PG Cert in Research Methods there, an LLM in Human Rights and Justice at Nottingham Trent University, and an LLB at the University of Sheffield.
-She qualified as an attorney in New York in 2013, spent most of 2017 interning with the Arizona Capital Representation Project and in 2019 was the Emerging Scholar-in-Residence at the Law Library of Congress in Washington, D.C.
-In addition to her legal training, Rose also has significant experience as an educator, being an Associate Fellow of the Higher Education Academy and possessing a PGCE from the University of Derby.
+She qualified as an attorney in New York in 2013, spent most of 2017 interning with the Arizona Capital Representation Project and in 2019 was the Emerging Scholar-in-Residence at the Law Library of Congress in Washington, D.C..
+In addition to her legal training, Rose also has significant experience as an educator, being a Fellow of the Higher Education Academy and possessing a PGCE from the University of Derby.